saucedor/E1-Implementation-of-Lexical-Analysis-Automaton-and-Regular-Expression-/README.md

 ## Analysis

-The following presents a detailed time complexity analysis of both approaches used in the project: the Deterministic Finite Automaton (DFA) implemented in Prolog and the regular expression implemented in Python.
-We will also compare these solutions to clearly illustrate the advantages of each method.
+The following presents a detailed time complexity analysis of both approaches used in the project: the Deterministic Finite Automaton (DFA) implemented in Prolog and the regular expression implemented in Python, We will also compare these solutions to clearly illustrate the advantages of each method.

 ### DFA Complexity (Prolog)

-The time complexity of the deterministic finite automaton implemented in Prolog can be determined by observing the recursive structure of the `parse_list` predicate.
-For this analysis, we will use an inductive approach:
+The time complex of the deterministic finite automaton implemented in Prolog can be determined by observing the recursive structure of the `parse_list` predicate.
+For this analysis we will use an inductive approach:

 - **Initialization:**
 During automaton initialization, we establish the initial state and the list to be evaluated.
-This process is immediate and has a constant time complexity of **O(1)**.
+This process is imediate and has a constant time complexity of **O(1)**

 - **Base cases:**
 When the list is empty (`parse_list(State, [])`), we simply check whether the current state is valid or not.
-This check is immediate and also has constant time complexity **O(1)**.
+This check is immediate and also has constant time complexity **O(1)**

 - **Recursive case:**
 In the recursive operation (`parse_list(State, [Input|Rest])`), the transition between states depends only on the next input symbol.
 The search for the next transition (`transition(State, NextState, Input)`) also has constant time complexity **O(1)** due to Prolog's efficient rule storage.
 However, the function is called recursively as many times as the input string has characters.
 Therefore, if the string length is *n*, the final complexity can be expressed as: